Paradoxis/StegCracker/README.md

       directly through Python like so (replace "X" with your minor version, eg: `python3.6`):
       `python3.X -m pip install -U stegcracker`

+* I installed the tool but when running `stegcracker` it says command not found
+    * Chances are yout Python's `bin` directory is not in your PATH envrionment variable.
+      As a dirty fix you could add the following to your `~/.bashrc` file: `alias stegcracker='python3 -m stegcracker'`

 * I'm using StegCracker 1.X, how do I upgrade?
     * If you're upgrading StegCracker from the original 1.X release, please remove the existing version first using: `sudo rm --force $(which stegcracker)`